Here at Co-op we’re committed to helping colleagues to develop, and we know that personal study can play a key role.

 - give paid leave to take the exam and approved revision courses

-*Once you’ve completed your qualification, payment of professional membership and subscription fees can be reclaimed under the Business Travel and Expenses Policy.
+*Once you’ve completed your qualification, payment of professional membership and subscription fees may be able to be reclaimed under the Business Travel and Expenses Policy.

 We’ll also pay normal business travel expenses for up to 20 miles for travel beyond your usual travel to work or for a residential programme.